nathanwoulfe/Plumber-2/DOCS.md

 Approval flow groups can be reordered via drag and drop.

-While there's no mechanism preventing modifying the approval flow when content is in an active workflow, doing so may (probably will) have unexpected consequences.
-Best to close any active processes before modifying the approval flow.
+Configuration can not be modified when a content node is in a workflow process.

 #### History
 The History sub-section provides a chronological audit trail of workflow activity for the current node.
 The Detail button in the right-most column launches an overlay with similar content to that displayed on the Active workflow sub-section.

-### Offline approval - v1.1.0+
+### Offline approval

 Groups can optional be given permission to action workflow tasks without logging in to Umbraco.
+This feature requires a paid license.

 By setting the Offline Approval checkbox to true on the edit group view, all email notifications sent to members of the group will include a personalized link to a preview page.

 The preview page exposes the current saved page, with the options to approve or reject the change.
-It is not possible to edit the content or cancel the workflow from the offline preview.
+It is not possible to edit the content from the offline approval view.

 This feature is intended for use in situations where the approval group membership is a single user who would not otherwise be using Umbraco - for example, a manager may want to approve media releases before publishing, but does not othewise need access to Umbraco.